adamlilith/airUpThere_updates/README.md

 # airUpThere_updates
- Latest versions of URLs for airUpThere
+ Latest versions of URLs and variable names for airUpThere